VIPL-Audio-Visual-Speech-Understanding/VIPL-AVSU-Group/README.md

   * Application Agreement: [link1](https://vipl.ict.ac.cn/uploadfile/upload/2019120612315190.pdf) or [link2](https://github.com/VIPL-Audio-Visual-Speech-Understanding/AVSU-VIPL/blob/master/LRW-1000-Release%20Agreement.pdf)
   * Codes: DenseNet3D [@fengdalu](https://github.com/VIPL-Audio-Visual-Speech-Understanding/Lipreading-DenseNet3D) [@NirHeaven](https://github.com/NirHeaven/D3D)
   * SOTA Accuracies: [https://paperswithcode.com/sota/lipreading-on-lrw-1000](https://paperswithcode.com/sota/lipreading-on-lrw-1000)
-  > *Note:* If you cannot open the website for the dataset, you can go to the paper page for details about the data, and then download the agreement file [here](https://github.com/VIPL-Audio-Visual-Speech-Understanding/AVSU-VIPL/blob/master/LRW-1000-Release%20Agreement.pdf) in this repository if you plan to use this dataset for your research.
-Please read the agreement carefully, and complete it appropriately.
-Note that the agreement should be signed by **a full-time staff member** (that is, students are not acceptable).
-Then, please scan the signed agreement and send it to lipreading@vipl.ict.ac.cn.
-When we receive your reply, we will provide the download link to you as soon as possible.

 ### CAS-VSR-S68: A dataset for lip reading with unseen speakers, BMVC 2023
   **CAS-VSR-S68** is a lip reading dataset designed for evaluation of the extreme setting where the speech content is highly diverse, involving almost all common Chinese characters while the number of speakers is limited.
   * Dataset Link: [https://github.com/jinchiniao/CAS-VSR-S68](https://github.com/jinchiniao/CAS-VSR-S68)
   * Paper Link: [https://arxiv.org/abs/2310.05058](https://arxiv.org/abs/2310.05058)
-  > *Note:* You can download the agreement file [here](https://github.com/jinchiniao/CAS-VSR-S68/blob/main/CAS-VSR-S68-Release%20Agreement-v3.pdf).
-Please read the agreement carefully, and complete it appropriately.
-Note that the agreement should be signed by **a full-time staff member** (that is, students are not acceptable).
-Then, please scan the signed agreement and send it to lipreading@vipl.ict.ac.cn.
-When we receive your reply, we will provide the download link to you as soon as possible.

 ## Challenges
 ### 2025-The 2nd Mandarin Audio-Visual Speech Recognition Challenge (MAVSR) @ IEEE FG
   Welcome to the competition!